 - Protect our eyes – against macular degeneration and cataracts.
-Vitamins C & E and beta-carotene are mainly involving in eye protection.
+Vitamins C & E and beta-carotene are mainly involved in the process of eye protection.

 - Immunity Support – Powerful antioxidants in spirulina have been found to boost the immune system while also protecting cell membranes.

-- Helps to eradicate the effects of air pollution – Research has found that Vitamin C is an important nutrient to protect the lungs from pollution, especially if one suffers from asthma or COPD.
+- Helps to eradicate the effects of air pollution – Research has found that Vitamin C is an important nutrient to protect the lungs from pollution, especially if one were to suffer from asthma or COPD.

 - Reduces inflammation – Help to reduce as well as repair cells injured by inflammation.
 Where to find antioxidants?

 Antioxidants are naturally occurring compounds in most foods.
-Our body also makes it and is part of the body’s natural defense system against cellular damage.
+Our bodies also make it.
+Antioxidants are a part of the body’s natural defense system against cellular damage.
 But, as we age, the ability to produce antioxidants declines.